Shopping Cart

 And when skin is stressed, sensitive skin can hardly get enough antioxidants.
 That's why Matach is the highest quality green tea your skin can get.

-Green tea has a preventive effect due to its strong antioxidant effect, meaning that sun rays cannot cause as much damage.
-However, a serum or cream with green tea is no substitute for sunscreen .
-However, it is a great supplement during the day to keep the skin young in the long term and protect it from damage.
+Green tea's strong antioxidant properties help prevent sun damage.
+However, a serum or cream containing green tea is not a substitute for sunscreen .
+It's a great addition to your skincare routine during the day, helping to keep skin looking youthful and protected from damage in the long run.

-Green tea can inhibit DNA damage and activates some enzymes that support DNA repair.
-This is why green tea is useful for preventing non-melanoma skin cancer.
-Green tea makes a lot of sense in skin care, especially if you have a high risk of skin cancer.
-You can tell whether your risk of skin cancer is high by the following characteristics:
+Green tea can inhibit DNA damage and activates certain enzymes that aid in DNA repair.
+Therefore, green tea is beneficial for preventing non-melanoma skin cancer.
+It makes particular sense to incorporate green tea into your skincare routine if you have a high risk of skin cancer.
+You can recognize a high risk of skin cancer by these characteristics:

 • fair skin